 We’re committed to providing the same level of protection to all of our users.
 That means using these principles to scrutinize all the requests we receive, regardless of the origin of the request or user.
 It also means extending fundamental privacy protections to all users: government data requests shouldn’t be in bulk, they should relate to specific individuals and investigations, and a judicial body should evaluate and sign off on requests for content before they’re issued.

-Non-US requests: At this time, we require non-US governments to follow the mutual legal assistance treaty process or letters rogatory process so that a US court will issue the required US legal process to Dropbox.
+The requests we receive originate from all over the globe.
+At this time, we typically require non-US governments to work with US government agencies so that a US court may issue the appropriate legal process to Dropbox.